pat/blog/_posts/2025-05-08-saml-ruby-bridging.markdown

 end
 ```

-This `new` action is the endpoint on our staging site that accepts the original SAML request, and initiates a _new_ SAML request to the 'true' identity provider.
+This <code>new</code> action is the endpoint on our staging site that accepts the original SAML request, and initiates a _new_ SAML request to the 'true' identity provider.

 As part of this, it saves the essential details from the original request in the Rails cache and uses the RelayState in the _new_ request to keep that identifier.
 Using a cache here rather than a session is important, as session cookies are not passed along when you're redirecting between sites.